-When I left the manufacturing shop floor and moved into training, full time trainers presented in the classroom using a host of techniques, tools, and relied on their platform skills to present content.
-Subject matter experts (or the most senior person) conducted technical training on the shop floor in front of a piece of equipment, at a laboratory station or a work bench.
+When I left the manufacturing shop floor and moved into training, full-time trainers presented in the classroom using a host of techniques, tools and relied on their platform skills to present content.
+Subject matter experts (or the most senior person) conducted technical training on the shop floor in front of a piece of equipment, at a laboratory station, or a workbench.

 Training boundaries are limitless today

 Today, that’s all changed.
-No longer confined to location or delivery methods, full time trainers can be found on the shop floor fully gowned delivering GMP (Good Manufacturing Practices) content for example.
-And SMEs are now in the classroom more each day with some of the very tools used by full time trainers!
-What defines a full time trainer from a SME is less important, what is imperative however is what defines effective instruction.
+No longer confined to location or delivery methods, fulltime trainers can be found on the shop floor fully gowned delivering GMP (Good Manufacturing Practices) content for example.
+And SMEs are now in the classroom more each day with some of the very tools used by fulltime trainers!
+What defines a fulltime trainer from an SME is less important, what is necessary however is what defines effective instruction.